Canada Camp

 Canada Camp was a Palestinian refugee camp in the northern Sinai near Rafah, formed in 1972 and evacuated in 2000.
 The Camp was named after the Canadian contingent of the United Nations Emergency Force (UNEF I), which formerly had a camp at the location.
-Most refugees were relocated to Tel al-Sultan in southern Gaza.
+Most refugees were relocated to Tel al-Sultan in the southern Gaza Strip.

 Establishment

 In the 1967 Six-Day War, Israel conquered the Sinai and the adjacent Gaza Strip.
-In 1970/71, Israel demolished homes in Rafah for road widening under the pretension of security measures.
-Sixteen thousand Palestinian refugees, a quarter of them in Rafah were forced to relocate when their shelters were destroyed by the Israeli authorities.
+In 1970–1971, Israel demolished homes in Rafah for road widening under the pretense of security measures.
+Sixteen thousand Palestinian refugees, a quarter of them in Rafah, were forced to relocate when their shelters were destroyed by the Israeli authorities.
 At least two thousand of the displaced were moved to al-Arish, in the occupied Sinai, and several hundred to the West Bank.